 The second outcome is that the IRS concludes after going through your paperwork and interviews that your original tax return was not correct.
 Findings like this can work out in your favor, and you could receive a refund, but it also could result in you owing additional taxes to the IRS.

 You would then be required to pay or set up a plan to pay any taxes that the IRS says you owe.
 You would also pay applicable penalties and interest charges.

 The final outcome is an offshoot of the second outcome — the IRS finds that your original tax return was incorrect, and thus you owe additional taxes plus penalties and interest.
 But in this outcome, you challenge the IRS’ determination.

 You would then schedule an in-person meeting with a manager from the IRS.
 You will want to come to this meeting prepared with all the necessary documentation to prove your case.
-Following this meeting, the IRS will either accept your original tax return, or they will amend it.
+Following this meeting, the IRS will either accept or amend your original tax return.